rogerj29/digital-forensics-toolkit/README.md

 git clone https://github.com/YOUR-USERNAME/Forensic-Toolkit.git
 cd Forensic-Toolkit
 ```
+## Operating System Compatibility
+All tools in this toolkit are available for use on Windows.
+Some tools, such as CertUtil, are built into Windows, while others may require additional installations.
+Refer to each tool’s documentation in the /docs folder for detailed setup instructions.

 ### **Using the Tools**
 Each tool's documentation can be found in the `/docs` folder, with installation steps and forensic workflows.